-FIGURE 1.1-11 Click Next at the bottom of the screen to open the next input screen.
-1.1.4.3 Edit Base Reinforcement The program allows you to specify a base reinforcement that is taken into consideration when designing the structure.
+Figure 1.1-12 Click Next at the bottom of the screen to open the input screen, Base Non-Prestressed Reinforcement.
+1.2.4.4 Edit Base Reinforcement The program allows you to specify a base reinforcement that is taken into consideration when designing the structure.
 Select Yes in the Base Reinforcement section.
 You have the choice between defining a mesh or isolated rebar.
-For this example choose Isolated from the drop down box.
+For this example, choose Isolated from the drop-down box.
 Next specify the span where your base reinforcement starts.
 For this example, let the rebar start at the beginning of span 1.
-Therefore, enter a $\bf 1$ in First end location and a $\bf 0$ in X1/L. If you want to specify the end of the reinforcement at the end of span number 4, define 4 for Second end location and 1 for X2/L. Furthermore, you specify 4 bars (Number) with Bar Size of 6 as Bottom bars with a Cover of 2 inch.
+Therefore, enter a 1 in First end location and a 0 in X1/L. If you want to specify the end of the reinforcement at the end of span number 4, define 4 for Second end location and 1 for X2/L. Furthermore, you specify 4 bars (Number) with Bar Size of 6 as Bottom bars with a Cover of 2 inch.